gustavo-fardo/speech-emotion-ptbr/README.md

 deactivate
 ```

-*To reproduce results, dowloading [emoUERJ](https://zenodo.org/records/5427549) is needed, and then put it inside /datasets folder*
+*To reproduce results, dowloading [emoUERJ](https://zenodo.org/records/5427549) is needed, and then to put it inside /datasets folder*

 ## Data Augmentation
 The data augmentation methods, using the [Audiomentations](https://github.com/iver56/audiomentations) library, were used to triple the size of the dataset, and are the following: